 History of Psychology Centre

-The Centre provides an academic research and resource centre in the history of psychology and, in support of its work, organises multiple events and produces a variety of publications.
+The History of Psychology Centre (HoPC) provides an academic research and resource centre in the history of psychology and, in support of its work, organises events and produces publications.

-For information about the society's historical membership, including its founders, past presidents, and former fellows, please use the following link:
+- BPS's Founders, Fellows, Presidents, and MembersInformation about the society's historical membership, including its founders, past presidents, and former fellows.

 You may also wish to consult: